Skip to main content

 • Manipulator: Designs the main structure of the robot to fit the specific competition each year and creates moving game pieces.

-• Wiring and Pneumatics: Designs and implements electrical circuits that communicate instructions to components and aid in the moving of parts of the robot through pneumatics.
+• Wiring and Pneumatics: Designs and implements electrical circuits that communicate instructions to components and aid in moving parts of the robot through pneumatics.

-• Programming: Our job is to ensure that the robot functions once built.
-We do this by writing code in Java in VS (Visual Studio) using FRC documentation and libraries.
-We write most of the code without the robot and then debug once the robot is constructed.
+• Programming: Ensures that the robot functions once built by writing code in Java using Visual Studio and FRC documentation and libraries.
+Most code is written without the robot and debugged after construction.

-• Computer Assisted Design (CAD): We design the robot in a 3d model form and assist the manipulator/drive train with measurements and printing pieces using 3d printers.
+• Computer Assisted Design (CAD): Designs the robot in 3D model form and assists the manipulator and drivetrain with measurements and 3D printing parts.

-• Scouting and Strategy: Determines alliance picks and gathers information about other robots at competitions.
+• Scouting and Strategy: Gathers information about other robots at competitions and determines alliance picks.

-• Media and Production & Public and Team Relations: Manages social sites and creates digital media that is used to exhibit aspects of the club to new members and sponsors.
-Organizes community outreach as well as positive intra-team relations and works on team branding.
+• Media and Production & Public and Team Relations: Manages social media and creates digital media to showcase the club to new members and sponsors.
+Organizes community outreach, promotes positive intra-team relations, and works on team branding.

 Other Student Leaders

-• Chief Executive Officer: Responsible for the overall organization of the team and administrative tasks such as event planning, team communication, business reports, running team meetings, and preparing the team for various awards.
+• Chief Executive Officer: Responsible for overall organization and administrative tasks such as event planning, team communication, business reports, running meetings, and preparing the team for awards.

-• Chief Operations Officer: Supplements the CEO's work by managing behind the scenes affairs.
-They create a project schedule, ensure effective communication between departments, and oversee robot production and drive team.
+• Chief Operations Officer: Supports the CEO by managing behind-the-scenes affairs, creating project schedules, ensuring communication between departments, and overseeing robot production and the drive team.

-• Quality Assurance & Safety Captain: Monitors and ensures the team's safety throughout building and processes.
-Ensures the quality of work from each department.
+• Quality Assurance & Safety Captain: Monitors and ensures team safety during building and processes, and ensures quality of work from each department.

 Team Awards